eskilwadsholt/swipeable/README.md

     }
 <script>
 ```
-and then apply to an JSX element using the `use` keyword from Svelte like so:
+and then apply to a JSX element using the `use` keyword from Svelte like so:
 ```Svelte
 <SomeComponent use:swipeable={swipeOptions} on:swipeStart={handleSwipeStart}>
     ...